scatalin1/TMPS/TMPS - Lab 2/README.md

 ## Implementation
  * Composite

 Composite is used in Domain.
 It is used in Elemental class for the user to be able to create the specified elementals under the Elementals for a hero.
+So I have an elemental which devides into fire, water, earth and air.
+Then each of these elementals divide in maximal elements, where fire evolves in lava and scorch.

     public class Elemental {
         private static String name;